-Why Igbos can never get any hope for presidency – Junaid Mohammed
+Why Igbos Can Never Get Any Hope for Presidency – Junaid Mohammed

 “You caused the civil war that claimed over one million people, you will now come back and demand as a right that you must have a president.
 Is it democracy they are talking about or secession?”

-Earlier, NAIJ.com reported that the Igbo Presidency Organisation of Nigeria (IPON), political pressure group held a town hall meeting in Aba, Abia state.
+Earlier, Onlinenigeria.com reported that the Igbo Presidency Organisation of Nigeria (IPON), political pressure group held a town hall meeting in Aba, Abia state.

-The group made an appeal to the north and southwest geo-political zones of the country to join hands with the southeast zone to produce a Nigerian president of Igbo extraction in 2019.

 The group which said it believes in one Nigeria, lamented that in the 57 years of Nigeria’s independence, the leadership of the country has been lopsided against the Igbo people.